 Based on the survey feedback, the theme for our launch event, which will be held in early June, is "authentic leadership".
 A panel of senior women from across our profession will discuss their styles candidly – looking at what works for them and their personal challenges, as well as answering your questions.
 We look forward to seeing as many of you there as possible.

 Frances Hawkins is chair of the WIIA and EMEA deputy head of audit at Goldman Sachs.
 The WIIA launch event, sponsored by Hybridge, will take place in early June.
-Visit iia.org.uk/members/wiia for full details.
+See 'Women in Internal Audit' on our Communities page for for full details

 This article was first published in Audit & Risk magazine May/June 2019.